Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

 Range Control
 ^^^^^^^^^^^^^

-Use Preview Range
+Use Preview Range (clock icon)
    This is an alternative range used to preview animations.
    This works for the UI playback, this will not work for rendering an animation.
    See :ref:`graph-preview-range`.
-Lock Time Cursor to Playback Range
+Lock Time Cursor to Playback Range (padlock icon)
    This limits the *Time Cursor* to the *Playback Range*.